-In fact, some studies claim CRM is expected to reach more than $80 billion in revenue by 2025.
+Some studies claim that CRM is expected to reach more than $80 billion in revenue by 2025.

 To help you understand more about the CRM industry, we’ve pulled together this list of CRM statistics that help showcase the software’s popularity, as well as the potential benefits to your business.

-Whether you are on the lookout for your first CRM, or looking for an upgrade, these stats can help you in your research to find the best CRM.
+Whether you are on the lookout for your first CRM or looking for an upgrade, this data-driven blog post will help you in your research to find the best CRM.

 Ready?
 Let’s go.

 - 46% of sales teams report extensive use of CRM systems.
 (Entrepreneur, 2018)

 - The global CRM software market is valued at whopping $120 billion.
 (Forbes, 2018)